Jacob-Waag/PyMacroRecord-comp312/README.md

 - **Hindi Translation**: Added `hi.json` for Hindi language support (हिंदी भाषा समर्थन)

 ## Technical Journey
 Starting from brainstorming various AI-heavy projects, we ultimately selected PyMacroRecord for its practical utility and approachable codebase.
-The process of implementing our features—particularly the Python export functionality—challenged us with circular imports, environment setup, and maintaining compatibility with the existing architecture.
+The process of implementing our features, particularly the Python export functionality then challenged us with circular imports, environment setup, and maintaining compatibility with the existing architecture.

 ## Takeaways
 This project provided hands-on experience with:
 - Contributing to **open source** projects
 - **Team-based** development workflows
 - Python **GUI** applications using tkinter
+- Learning how licenses work
 - File format conversion